-(1) In addition, Mr. Edwards beneficially owns directly or indirectly \$15 million principal amount of 8.5% convertible debentures issued by the Corporation on January 7, 2003 and 1,005,000 8% cumulative redeemable convertible first preference shares series A (the "Preferred Shares") issued by the Corporation on May 27, 2005.
+- (1) In addition, Mr. Edwards beneficially owns directly or indirectly \$17.5 million principal amount of 8.5% convertible unsecured subordinated debentures issued by the Corporation on January 30, 2008 and 1,005,000 8% cumulative redeemable convertible first preference shares series A (the "Preferred Shares") issued by the Corporation on May 27, 2005. - (2) The information in relation to the holdings of Howson Tattersall Investment Counsel Limited is based on information provided by them.

-The directors and senior officers of the Corporation, as a group, hold 27,272,964 Common Shares representing approximately 30.0% of the outstanding voting shares of the Corporation.
+The directors and senior officers of the Corporation, as a group, hold 27,305,676 Common Shares representing approximately 30.0% of the outstanding voting shares of the Corporation.